iotexpert/memosystem/memos/memos/template_static_files/doc/help.md

 ## Home
 Lists the most recently released memos.
 ## Search
-Allows searcing through memos by *one* of the available fields:
+Allows searching through memos by *one* of the available fields:
 - Title
 - Keywords
 - Memo (user-number)